coder3101/protols/README.md

 The `[config]` section contains stable settings that should generally remain unchanged.

-- `include_paths`: Directories to search for `.proto` files.
-Absolute or relative to LSP workspace root.
-Workspace root is already included in include_paths.
-This can also be specified via command line arguments using the `--include-paths` flag.
+- `include_paths`: These are directories where `.proto` files are searched.
+Paths can be absolute or relative to the LSP workspace root, which is already included in the `include_paths`.
+You can also specify this using the `--include-paths` flag in the command line.
+The include paths from the CLI are combined with those from the configuration.
+While configuration-based include paths are specific to a workspace, the CLI-specified paths apply to all workspaces on the server.

 #### Path Configuration